tatv047/sales-data-warehouse-and-analytics/README.md

 | UK | 1913 | n/a | 337 |
 | France | 1810 |  |  |

+The youngest and oldest customer of our business are aged 39 and 109 years respectively. <br>
 The Top-5 customers who have generated the highest revenue:

 | Customer Name | Total Expenditure |